cjlee112/gitpublish/doc/design.rst

   actually just pointers to a specific commit (i.e. the HEAD of that branch).

-A plug-in should be a python file named ``plugin/myname.py`` (where *myname* is the remote protocol name) that implements the following classes:
+A plug-in should be a python file named ``gitpublish/plugin/myname.py`` (where *myname* is the remote protocol name) that implements the following class (for an example see gitpublish/plugin/wordpress.py):

-.. class:: Remote(address, *args, **kwargs)
+.. class:: Repo(*args, **kwargs)

    Create an instance object that provides an interface to the remote repository.

-   *address* is a string formatted according to the expectations of the specific remote type.

-   *map* is a gitwiki map object that provides forward and backward mappings of gitwiki documents to remote documents, stored persistently.
+It will be passed keyword arguments.

-.. method:: Remote.new_document(doc, branchname, *args, **kwargs)
+.. method:: Repo.new_document(doc, gitpubHash=None, *args, **kwargs)

-   Save *doc* as a new document in the remote repository in branch *branchname*, with optional arguments controlling how it should be stored.
+   Save *doc* as a new :class:`Document` in the remote repository in branch *branchname*, with optional arguments controlling how it should be stored.
 Returns the new document's unique ID in the remote repository.

+   *gitpubHash* provides a hashcode for the current content state.
+   The new_document() method should save it to the remote repository if possible, in a form that can be retrieved by get_document().
+   This will enable gitpublish to see if any changes have been made independently to the document on the remote repository.

+.. method:: Repo.list_documents(*args, **kwargs)

+   Get a dict of remote document ID (as a string), whose associated value should be a dictionary of document attributes (whatever information is appropriate from this remote).

+.. method:: Repo.get_document(doc_id)

+   Get (rest, info) pair, where *rest* is the restructured text of the specified document, and *info* is a dictionary of document attributes (whatever information is appropriate from this remote).

+.. method:: Repo.set_document(doc_id, doc, *args, **kwargs)

+   Save the specified :class:`Document` to the specified document ID in the remote repository.

+For remote repositories that support branches:

-.. method:: Remote.list_branches()
+.. method:: Repo.list_branches()

    Get a list of branches in the remote repository, as a list of string branch names.
 Returns *None* if the remote does not support multiple branches.

-.. method:: Remote.get_branch(branchname)
+.. method:: Repo.get_branch(branchname)

    Get a branch object for the specified branch name.

-.. method:: Remote.list_documents(*args, **kwargs)

-   Get a list of document IDs (as strings).

-.. method:: Remote.get_document(doc_id)

-   Get a document object for the specified document ID.

-.. method:: Remote.set_document(doc_id, doc, *args, **kwargs)

-   Save the specified document to the specified document ID in the remote repository.

 .. method:: Branch.list_commits()